 Take your art class to a portable device with some fantastic apps for learning about pop art.
 Whether you want to share a little pop art history, have your students create some of their own pop art, or open your students’ eyes up to pop art from around the world, the mobile device is a great tool to integrate into your classroom.
 While there is no way that these apps will replace some fantastic classroom teaching, they are a great way to connect today’s techy kids with the artistic side of life.

 Where better to start the exploration of pop art that with Andy Warhol himself?
 This app is a great way to get students engaged with pop art in a very hands-on way.
 Rather than simply transform a photo into a pop art look-a-like, this handy app guides users through the process, explaining the process Warhol went through to create his silk-screen prints, and allowing users to crop, expose, and paint their own photos to create digital versions of Warhol’s trademark art, then share it on social media.
 An added bonus is the information provided by artists and museum curators that help students understand pop art.
-Platform: iOS Cost: Free.
+Platform: iOS Cost: $0.99.
+Another nice resource to look at is Artsy’s Andy Warhol page.

 Although this app was designed around an exhibition by the same name, it serves a great educational purpose, even if you do not get the chance to see the exhibit.
 The app highlights pop artists and designers, their exchange of ideas, and the art they created.
 The app includes stunning images of some of the works in the exhibition, interview with curators offering insight into pop art, and interview with artists.
 Platform: Android, iPhone, and iPad Cost: Free.